kenardodennis6-bit/SOC-Automation-Home-Lab/README.md

 *Ref 10: Automated Email Notification (Day 5)*
 ![Email Notification](https://i.imgur.com/placeholder.png)
 This screenshot displays the automated email sent by Shuffle whenever a high-severity alert is converted into a case.
-(Ensure personal information is redacted.)

 ---

 *Ref 11: Troubleshooting & Fixes*
 ![Troubleshooting](https://i.imgur.com/placeholder.png)
 This section contains screenshots of errors encountered during the lab setup and the solutions applied.
-Documenting troubleshooting demonstrates critical thinking, persistence, and an understanding of system behavior.